mietek/halcyon-website/pages/tutorial/index.md

 > ---------------------|---
 > _Expected time:_     | _30–40 seconds_

-In this step, Halcyon tries to restore the tutorial app’s install directory.
+In this step, Halcyon tries to restore the tutorial app’s install directory by using an archive from public storage.
 This fails, and so Halcyon falls back to building the app:

-1. First, the existing GHC and Cabal directories are reused, and the app’s _sandbox directory_ is restored.
+1. First, the existing GHC and Cabal directories are reused, and the app’s _sandbox directory_ is restored from public storage.

-2. Next, Halcyon restores the app’s _build directory,_ and performs an incremental build.
+2. Next, Halcyon restores the app’s _build directory_ from public storage, and performs an incremental build.

 3. Finally, the app’s new install directory is prepared and archived, and the app is installed.